top of page

 A spotting technique helps dancers float across the floor like their dance shoes are not touching the ground.
 Round and round they go, so why don't they get dizzy?

-Vertigo or dizzy is caused by the sensory organ in the inner ear known as the vestibular system.
-The canals of the inner ear are filled with fluid that moves in response to gravity and movement of head position.
-When dancers spin around then suddenly stop the fluid continues to flow for a couple minutes causing vertigo.
+Vertigo or dizziness is caused by the sensory organ in the inner ear, known as the vestibular system.
+The canals of the inner ear are filled with fluid that moves in response to changes in gravity and head position.
+When dancers spin around and then suddenly stop, the fluid continues to flow for a couple of minutes, causing a sensation of vertigo.
 There must be something a dancer can do to counter this reaction.
 Dancers learn a technique known as spotting.
 When a dancer is spotting, they keep their head in the same position for as long as possible.
 Then they quickly rotate it around, back to the same position.
 Sounds simple enough, and it is once you master the basic technique.
-Once you learn it you will find many dances not nearly as difficult as before.
+Once you learn it, you will find many dances not nearly as difficult as they were before.
 If you have balance issues, rewiring your brain with dance lessons could help, even at the beginner level.

 • Dancing Decreases the Risk of Dementia! 🤓